 In addition to classroom work at Drake, you have many options for continuing your language studies in other countries as part of the study abroad program.

-Although we do not currently offer majors or minors, Drake does allow you to design an individualized major or minor.
-You would work with both your primary academic advisor and a faculty member from WLC in order to determine a set of courses that meet your academic goals.
+• Drake also allow you to design an individualized major or minor.
+You work with both your primary academic advisor and a faculty member from WLC in order to determine a set of courses that meet your academic goals.